-Diabetes is a serious medical condition and Minda's Southern Disability Support takes a collaborative approach to providing support for people living with intellectual disability and diabetes.
+Diabetes is a serious medical condition and the allied health team at Minda take a collaborative approach to providing support.

 Minda has a working relationship with South Australia’s only credentialed diabetes educator, specialised in the area of Intellectual Disability.

 Respect and communication are key; our healthcare providers identify your preferred form of learning and build a relationship which offers the optimum level of care – they are your partner in your healthcare plan for the future.

 - Adopt a language you can understand